koushik-kumar/AngularPractice/Angular Notes.md

 ## Dependency Injection
 - Injecting the class depedencies into its constructor
-- Follows singleton pattern, single instanc of service to all the accesss
+- Follows singleton pattern, single instanc of service to all the accessing classes
+-